 Next, we'll discuss some tips designed to help make customer service training more effective and “sticky.”

-1. Start with mission.
+1. Start with a mission.

 Customer experience is common, so nearly everyone has a conception of what “good” customer service looks like.
 However, those conceptions may not be concrete enough or align with the vision you have for your organization.

-With that in mind, start by setting expectations so that everyone begins on the same page.
+With that in mind, start by setting expectations so everyone begins on the same page.
 Define the mission and big picture as well as their role within it.

 2. Double down on communication training.